-FIELD TRIPS: THIS IS NOT REQUIRED!
-However, it is worth extra credit, and more importantly, should be a heck of a lot of fun!
-You need to go somewhere biologically related (i.e. aquarium, zoo, etc.) on your own and write me a 2 page report (double spaced) telling me about your experience.
+FIELD TRIPS: We will be embarking on ONE FIELD TRIP.
+You are not required to attend.
+However, it is worth extra credit, and more importantly, will be a heck of a lot of fun!
+If you cannot attend the field trip, you can go somewhere biologically related (i.e. aquarium, zoo, etc.) on your own and write me a 2 page report (double spaced) telling me about your experience.
 You also must include a picture of yourself at the place you go.
 If you can't go anywhere biologically related, an alternative assignment will be given to you.
 Please let me know if you have any concerns/questions.